 Andrew and Janine developed the property from scratch.
-They wanted to leave the city and create a beautiful retreat – back in 1995, probably before that was a thing to do.
+They wanted to leave the city and create a beautiful retreat back in 1995 before that was a thing to do.
 They wanted to create a beautiful and healing environment.
 It took a long time to achieve, but I am sure you agree it was well worth the time.

 They went all around Australia to find the best place to live the dream, and when they arrived in Bermagui for a weekend they bought the first place they saw!
-They asked a real estate agent to show us a cottage on 25 acres, and bought a 130 acre bush block without even water or power.
+They asked a real estate agent to show them a cottage on 25 acres, and bought a 130 acre bush block without even water or power.
 Even back in 1995 it was hard to imagine a place in Australia where you could buy that much bush in such a stunning location so close to the sea.

 They spent many years making it happen.
 Planning, designing, digging holes and planting… Building and more building….
 Digging more holes… Amazing local craftsmen who helped them make the dream happen.
 They got there in the end and they hope, as we do, you’ll love it like we do.